 The Dominican Sisters of Houston, Texas, in conjunction with the Diocese of Galveston-Houston, founded St. Pius X High School in 1956.
-This co-educational high school opened in September of 1956 with 253 ninth and 10th grade students, under the patronage of St. Pius X. In 1957, St. Pius X served grades nine through 11, and by 1958, the School functioned as a four-year high school.
-St. Pius X numbers more than 5,000 graduates among its alumni, many of whom now have sons and daughters in attendance at the School.
+This co-educational high school opened in September of 1956 with 253 ninth and tenth grade students, under the patronage of St. Pius X. In 1957, St. Pius X served grades nine through eleven, and by 1958, the school functioned as a four-year high school.
+St. Pius X numbers more than 5,000 graduates among its alumni, many of whom now have sons and daughters in attendance at the school.

 In 1959, the State Board of Education accredited St. Pius X. It is now affiliated with the following educational associations:

 - The Texas Catholic Conference Education Department in conjunction with the Texas Education Agency

 - The College Board